Rachel Dolezal further explains identifying as a black woman in a new interview with Vanity Fair

 Dolezal says she lost a lot from this scandal, including her income.
 "I've got to figure it out before August 1, because my last paycheck was like $1,800 in June," she said. "[I lost] friends and the jobs and the work and -- oh, my God -- so much at the same time.
 It's been really interesting because a lot of people have been supportive within the N.A.A.C.P., but then there's also some awkwardness because I went from being president to not-president."

-She now plans on penning a book to get her story out.
 "I would like to write a book just so that I can send [it to] everybody there as opposed to having to continue explaining," she said.
 "After that comes out, then I'll feel a little bit more free to reveal my life in the racial social-justice movement."
 WATCH: Kelly Osbourne Wears a Rachel Dolezal Wig, Fans Totally Slam Her

 Not deterring from what she believes is her mission in life, Dolezal added, "I'm looking for the quickest way back to that, but I don't feel like I am probably going to be able to reenter that work with the type of leadership required to make change if I don't have something like a published explanation."